George

 other things, and actuated by that fervent love towards

-the native soil of himself and his progenitors for
+native soil of himself and his progenitors for several

 that retreat, in which I promise myself to realize,